Signs of an Eating Disorder

 - Scarred knuckles from repeatedly inducing vomiting

-If left untreated, bulimia can result in long-term health problems such as abnormal heart rhythms, gastroesophageal reflux disease, and kidney problems.
-However, bulimia can be treated successfully through cognitive-behavioral therapy, antidepressants, or both.
+If left untreated, bulimia can result in long-term health problems such as abnormal heart rhythms, bleeding from the esophagus due to excessive reflux of stomach acid, dental problems, and kidney problems.
+However, bulimia can be treated successfully through cognitive-behavioral therapy, certain anticonvulsant medicines, antidepressants, or combinations of these therapies.
 It’s important to seek help if you think someone you care about has bulimia.